Jack’s Record Cellar

 The storefront looks abandoned even when it’s open, with a small faded “RECORDS” sign.
 Check the door.
 Hours aren’t always guaranteed.

-If Jack’s is closed when you pass by, Amoeba Music is a few blocks east in a former bowling alley, and the Haight Street Art Center has a museum devoted to rock concert posters.
+If Jack’s is closed when you pass by, Amoeba Music is about a mile west on Haight in a former bowling alley, and the Haight Street Art Center has a museum devoted to rock concert posters.

 Visiting

-Address: 254 Scott Street, San Francisco (near Haight Street)
+Address: 254 Scott Street, San Francisco (near Page Street, Lower Haight)

 Cost: Free to browse.
 Records priced individually.

-Hours: Saturday only, 2 PM to 7 PM.
-Closed all other days.
-Even those hours aren’t always guaranteed.
+Hours: Historically Saturday only, 2 PM to 7 PM.
+Even those hours weren’t always guaranteed, and the shop was reported closed in early 2026.

-Best time to go: Early Saturday afternoon for the best selection.
+Best time to go: Early Saturday afternoon, if it reopens.

 What to know: The store looks closed even when it’s open.
 Check the door.